auth0/docs/articles/libraries/lock/v11/migration-lock-passwordless.md

   </div>
 </div>

-### Initialization Options
+### Initialization options

-`Auth0LockPasswordless` has the same [options available](/libraries/lock/v10/customization) as `Auth0Lock` in addition to a single new option that determines if you want to use a Magic Link or a Email Code when using an email passwordless connection.
+`Auth0LockPasswordless` has the same [options available](/libraries/lock/v11/configuration) as `Auth0Lock` in addition to a single new option that determines if you want to use a Magic Link or a Email Code when using an email passwordless connection.
 For this property, `passwordlessMethod`, only two values are accepted:

 - `code` if you want to use an Email Code
 - `link` if you want to use a Magic Link